-When it comes to building homes that enhance quality of life, small living spaces present a significant challenge.
+When it comes to building homes that enhance the quality of life, small living spaces present a significant challenge.
 At the same time, urban space is now a luxury that most people can’t afford.
-Together, these elements create a need for smart and affordable compact living concepts that are in synch with increased population demands.
+Together, these elements create a need for smart and affordable compact living concepts that are in sync with increased population demands.

 In order to gain real insights about every aspect of the small space living experience, we had volunteer families reside in our Living Lab – an experimental apartment equipped with compact living solutions.
 In our study, we focused on individual perceptions of the home and its concepts.
 Each two-week stay allowed respondents to form a solid, considered opinion and gain a sense of longer-term use.
 Participants qualified for the project by being residents of the neighborhood where the Living Lab was situated; they also needed to be living currently in a compact apartment and have a family size that was suitable for the Lab space.

 We used our “Emotional Experience Mapping” method – developed through many years of scientific research and design knowledge – to capture and quantify the human emotional experience.
 In short, this tool maps a customer’s emotional journey before, during and after they use a service or product.
 The map provides vital clues on how to add value to a proposition and make our client’s offerings more meaningful and attractive to their customers.
 Confident that whatever generates emotions is important, we asked respondents to share the emotions that each concept or room in the Living Lab brought up for them.